gamesbook/protograf/docs/source/examples/commercial.rst

-            * The "stars" are just point locations on the grid; a Python loop processes them and styles each according to its information; using the ZapfDingbats font to provide icons for the stars.
+            * The "stars" are just point locations on the grid; a Python loop processes them and styles each according to its information; using ``if`` and ``else``, while the ZapfDingbats font provides icons used to show the star.
-            * The names of stars allow their point locations to be accessed and form the start and end points of lines showing the wormholes.
+            * The names of stars allow their point locations to be "looked" up in the list, and the stars locations form the start and end points of lines showing the connecting wormholes.
-            * The script has a boolean "toggle" (called ``IS_DARK``) which can be set to change the background color of the map to black and the stars to white.
+            * The script has a boolean "toggle" (called ``DARK_MODE``) which can be set to change the background color of the map to black and the stars to white.

 ----------- ------------------------------------------------------------------
-Screenshot  .. image:: images/boards/maps/honoverse.png
+Screenshot  .. image:: images/boards/maps/honorverse.png
                :width: 90%

 ----------- ------------------------------------------------------------------
-Screenshot  .. image:: images/boards/maps/manticore.png
+"Zoomed"    .. image:: images/boards/maps/manticore.png
                :width: 90%

 =========== ==================================================================